AP Exam Registration Information

 Sending AP Scores to Colleges

-AP can change your life.
-Minnetonka High School offers more than 20 Advanced Placement, college-level courses, through which you enter a universe of knowledge that might otherwise remain unexplored in high school; through AP Exams, you have the opportunity to earn credit or advanced standing at most of the nation's colleges and universities.
+The Advanced Placement (AP) program at Minnetonka High School can change your life.
+Minnetonka offers more than 30 AP, college-level courses through which you enter a universe of knowledge that might otherwise remain unexplored in high school.
+Through AP Exams, you have the opportunity to earn credit or advanced standing at most of the nation's colleges and universities.

 AP offers something for everyone.
 The only requirements are a strong curiosity about the subject you plan to study and the willingness to work hard.
 Here are just a few reasons to sign up: